emrehanks/R-ArcGIS-LSM_ToolPack/README.md

 #  Landslide Susceptibility Mapping: LSM Tool Pack

 ## News
-* Two new algorithms were added in The LSM_ToolPack namely, Support Vector Machine (SVM) and eXtreme gradient boosting (XGBoost)
+* Two new modeling methods were added in The LSM_ToolPack namely, Support Vector Machine (SVM) and eXtreme gradient boosting (XGBoost)
 * Dear Users, Don't forget to follow the "Issues" tab for important announcements!
 ## Features